snok/drf-openapi-tester/README.rst

 Django Swagger Tester is a simple test utility for validating your Django Swagger documentation.

-Its aim is to make it easy for developers to catch and correct documentation errors in their Swagger docs by comparing documented responses to actual API responses, or validating documented request bodies using actual input serializers.
+Its aim is to make it easy for developers to catch and correct documentation errors in their Swagger/OpenAPI docs.

-Support for other use cases could be added in the future, and contributions are welcome.

 Features
 --------

-The package has three main features:
+The package has two primary features:

 -  `Testing response documentation`_
 -  `Testing request body documentation`_

--  `Ensuring your docs comply with a single parameter naming standard (case type)`_.

-   Supported naming standards include ``camelCase``, ``snake_case``, ``kebab-case``, and ``PascalCase``.
+Support for other use cases could be added in the future, and contributions are welcome.

 Implementations
 ---------------

 This package currently supports:

-- Testing of dynamically rendered OpenAPI schemas using using `drf-yasg`_
+- Testing of dynamically rendered OpenAPI schemas using `drf-yasg`_
-- Testing of dynamically rendered OpenAPI schemas using using `drf-spectacular`_
+- Testing of dynamically rendered OpenAPI schemas using `drf-spectacular`_
-- Testing of any implementation which generates a static yaml or json file (e.g., like `DRF`_)
+- Testing any implementation which generates a static yaml or json file (e.g., like `DRF`_)

 If you're using another method to generate your documentation and would like to use this package, feel free to add an issue, or create a PR.
 Adding a new implementation is as easy as adding the required logic needed to load the OpenAPI schema.